Acura MDX years to avoid — most common problems

 If the HFL module is disconnected and the issue persists, it could be that the alternator, audio amplifier, head unit or air conditioning compressor relay is having problems.

-Adaptive Damper System failure
+5. Adaptive Damper System failure

 The Adaptive Damper System was an exclusive feature of the Sport and Advance models and used magnetic struts to give the vehicle better handling.
 These magnetic struts cost much more than the regular shock absorber, making replacements expensive when they fail.

 To beat the high cost of repairs, some drivers replaced the magnetic struts with the regular shock absorber.
-An entire set of the regular shock absorber costs the same as one magnetic strut.
+An entire set of regular shock absorbers costs the same as one magnetic strut.
 Let your mechanic handle this conversion for you so you avoid making mistakes while modifying the structure to adapt to the regular absorbers.

-Which Acura MDX years to avoid?
+Worst Acura MDX years to avoid

-First-generation MDX (2001-2005 model years)
+First-generation MDX (2003-2005 model years)

 The major problem the first generation of MDXs had was transmission failure.
 For most of the model years, the issue occurred after 100,000 to 130,000 miles which is not too early.
 However, the 2004 model is the worst hit as it develops the problem as early as 84,000 miles.